apache/tuscany-sca-cpp/sca/readme.txt

   * Subsystem wiring, entry points and external services are not supported.
-  * Remotable services that will be bound to the web service binding must have an interface with a single input parameter which is an SDO DataObjectPtr, and a single return typer which is an SDO DataObjectPtr.
+  * Remotable services that will be bound to the web service binding must have an interface with a single input parameter which is an SDO DataObjectPtr, and a single return type which is an SDO DataObjectPtr.
   * Local service interfaces cannot use overloaded operations (the SCA specification limits remote service interfaces to not using overloaded operations).
   * Only component properties with simple types are supported.
-  * No optimization for subsystem communication when subsystems are located in the same system.
   * Each WSDL definition for a web service binding must be in a single WSDL document.
   * No load time validation of the deployed SCA application (run time validation